Fairness opinions: Actions board members can take when the debt comes due

 In so doing, the board should consider focusing on cutting through the clutter, weighing different funding alternatives and the risks associated with them in a thoughtful and transparent fashion.
 The board’s recommended course should be well reasoned – one that simultaneously considers the interests of the company and its many stakeholders.

-Learn more by reading Fairness opinions: Actions board members can take when the debt comes due, available for download below.
+Learn more by reading Fairness opinions: Actions board members can take when the debt comes due, available for download above.